MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Education/Publish-MgBetaEducationUserAssignment.md

 The state of the assignment goes back to draft if there is any backend failure during publish process.
 To update the properties of a published assignment, see update an assignment.
 To update the properties of a published assignment, see update an assignment.
-This API is available in the following national cloud deployments.

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [Publish-MgEducationUserAssignment](/powershell/module/Microsoft.Graph.Education/Publish-MgEducationUserAssignment?view=graph-powershell-1.0)

 ## SYNTAX